Grisou13/travel-log-app/docs/screens.md

 Here we would've liked for the user to be able to input a budget and be able to use that for our trips

+You can click on the map to add a place if you can't find anything from the text input!
+This will be the same on every part of the app that requires you to add some location (adding a place to a trip later, for example)

 # 3 My brand new trip

 Here you can drag n drop the cards for the trip to re-order them.